iAmAaven/rizzler-ghost/README.md

 # Rizzler Ghost
 ## About this project
-I'm developing a small 2D puzzle game for a school project using Unity.
+I'm developing a small 2D puzzle game using Unity.
 This project remains unfinished, and I've made this repository public for those curious individuals interested in tracking my progress.

 ### Who is Rizzler the Ghost?